-VPN (Virtual Private Network) provides a means for secure communication between remote computers across a public wide area network (WAN), such as the internet.
+VPN (Virtual Private Network) provides a means for secure communication between remote computers across a public WAN (Wide Area Network), such as the internet.
 Virtual indicates the VPN connection is based on the logical end-to-end connection instead of the physical end-to-end connection.
 Private indicates users can establish the VPN connection according to their requirements and only specific users are allowed to use the VPN connection.